Department of Engineering and Public Policy

 JEREMY J. MICHALEK, Professor of Mechanical Engineering / Engineering and Public Policy – Ph.D., University of Michigan; Carnegie Mellon, 2005–

-M. GRANGER MORGAN, Hammerschlag University Professor of Engineering; Professor of Engineering and Public Policy / Electrical and Computer Engineering / The H. John Heinz III College – Ph.D., University of California, San Diego; Carnegie Mellon, 1974–
+M. GRANGER MORGAN, Hamerschlag University Professor of Engineering, Engineering and Public Policy / Electrical and Computer Engineering / Heinz College of Information Systems and Public Policy – Ph.D., University of California, San Diego; Carnegie Mellon, 1974–

-NICHOLAS MULLER, Lester and Judith Lave Professor of Economics, Engineering, and Public Policy, Tepper School of Business / Engineering and Public Policy; Associate Department Head for Graduate Affairs, Engineering and Public Policy – Ph.D., Yale University; Carnegie Mellon, 2017–
+NICHOLAS MULLER, Lester and Judith Lave Professor of Economics, Engineering, and Public Policy, Tepper School of Business / Engineering and Public Policy – Ph.D., Yale University; Carnegie Mellon, 2017–

 DESTENIE NOCK, Assistant Professor, Civil and Environmental Engineering/ Engineering and Public Policy – PhD, University of Massachusetts, Amherst; Carnegie Mellon, 2019–